 CiteHero Write is our document editor with innovative features to improve the process of academic writing.
-It automatically searches for references while you write, and inserts citations in the desired format with a single click.
+You can search for references in the sidebar while you write, and inserts citations in the desired format with a single click.

-Articles in the sidebar can also be found within the Manual Search, Shortlist and History tabs.
+Articles in the sidebar can be found within the Search, Shortlist and History tabs.
 Citations can be inserted directly into the document from any of these tabs.

 - Shortlist shows your active shortlist in the sidebar.
 At the bottom of the tab, use the dropdown menu to change the active shortlist, or click the icon to visit your shortlist settings.
 See here for more information on shortlists.